-Reposition the seal plate with the impeller side facing up.
-If the wear ring (43) was removed, press the replacement ring into the seal plate until it seats squarely against the bore shoulder.
+Lay the seal plate (11) on a flat surface with the impeller side facing up.
+If the wear ring (10) was removed, press the replacement ring into the seal plate until it seats squarely against the bore shoulder.

 The wear ring must seat squarely in the seal plate bore or binding and/or excessive wear will result.